Habitat for Humanity Myanmar

 How Habitat addresses the need in Myanmar

-Since January 2014, Habitat for Humanity and its partner World Concern have been working in 11 villages to improve 965 families’ health through water and sanitation facilities such as wells, water points and latrines as well as two rural health centers.
+Since January 2014, HFH Myanmar and its partner World Concern have been working in 11 villages to improve 965 families’ health through water and sanitation facilities such as wells, water points and latrines as well as two rural health centers.
 Local communities are involved in raising personal hygiene standards and families make decisions to build their own sanitation facilities.
-In addition, Habitat for Humanity has built a cyclone shelter to reduce the risks from future disasters.
-The projects are supported by Nissan and Habitat for Humanity Australia.
+In addition, HFH Myanmar has built a cyclone shelter to reduce the risks from future disasters.
+The projects are supported by Nissan and HFH Australia.

 Habitat for Humanity currently works with World Concern in 26 villages in Myanmar through two new projects that began in March 2015.
-In Mon state, an estimated 6,330 people in 14 villages will benefit from clean water and improved sanitation by June 2016.
+In Mon state, about 6,330 people in 14 villages will benefit from clean water and improved sanitation by June 2016.
 In the Ayeyarwady delta region, about 5,000 people in 12 villages will gain access to improved sanitation and clean water as well as a cyclone shelter which will double up as a school when there are no disasters.
-This project will end in December 2015.

 In Mon state and the Ayeyarwady delta region, the lack of clean water drains families’ limited incomes on buying water.
 Women and children also have to walk longer distances and spend time fetching water from another village.
 With support from Habitat for Humanity Australia, wells are being installed and water filtration systems distributed to families in Mon state.
 Through training, communities are educated on the importance of safe sanitation and inspired to build their own toilets.
 In the delta region, funding from Nissan has enabled families to improve their health through water and sanitation facilities as well as the construction of a cyclone shelter to protect lives in future disasters.